San Jose Uber Accident Lawyers

 - Non-economic damages like pain and suffering, emotional distress, loss of enjoyment of life, disfigurement, or other damages that might apply to a case.

-Knowledgeable Uber accident lawyers in San Jose can independently investigate the details of a car accident to determine the full impact of a car crash so they can place an accurate value on a person’s claim and pursue fair and full compensation for the full cost of their injuries.
+Knowledgeable Uber accident lawyers in San Jose can independently investigate the details of a car accident to assess the full impact of a car crash.
+This helps in estimating the value of a person’s claim and pursuing the compensation they may be entitled to for the cost of their injuries.

 Settlement in a motor vehicle versus pedestrian accident; client, suffered facial and spinal injuries– JUDD ROSS ALLEN